We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cradle crap gets its name because it’s a lot more common in infants than adults, especially during the first few weeks of life.
-In adults, cradle cap is more commonly referred to as seborrheic eczema or seborrheic dermatitis.
+In adults, cradle cap is more commonly referred to as seborrheic dermatitis.

 Cradle cap usually develops in oilier areas of your skin.
 It most often affects the scalp, but it can also occur on the eyebrows, nose, back, chest, and ears.